 There is a huge difference between watching your favorite videos on a small screen of your Mac and on a large HDTV.
 Just imagine an awesome experience of watching romance, action, thriller or sci-fi on a bigger screen.
-The bigger screen gives you pleasure of experiencing vivid emotions of love, fear, comedy, thrill et al.
+The bigger screen gives you the pleasure of experiencing vivid emotions of love, fear, comedy, thrill et al.

 But the million-dollar question is: how you can beam YouTube to the bigger screen using Mac OS X El Capitan?
 Well, perhaps we have got the answer to this question.
 The AirPlay feature on your Mac makes it possible for you to stream YouTube content to the bigger screen.

 AirPlay has been successfully sending videos to Apple TV from Mac since 2010.
 And now, it has become quite easier and better to perform this action.

 In earlier Mac OS versions, it was easy to transfer the entire Mac screen to Apple TV (though it is easy to share even today).
 It was done in two ways: from the System Preferences pane for Displays and through the Menu bar item that you can enable in System Preferences.